SuperOfficeDocs/superoffice-docs/docs/diary/howto/sql/create-invitation-sql.md

 ---
 title: Create invitation
 uid: create_invitation_sql
-description: Create an appointment invitation
+description: How to create an invitation to an appointment using raw SQL.
 author: Bergfrid Skaara Dias
-so.date: 11.04.2021
+so.date: 03.02.2022
-keywords: diary, calendar, appointment, API so.topic: howto
+keywords: diary, calendar, appointment, API, invitation so.topic: howto
 ---